 Nutrition During Dialysis

 Here, As the blood is not transmitted to any external machine or source, the peritoneal lining of the abdomen plays a crucial part in this process of filtering.
 In order to allow the dialysate to pass through the abdomen, a catheter is placed there through the region surrounding the belly button.
 Then a specific liquid called dialysate is injected into the abdomen.
 All of the toxins and other waste products in the blood are eventually drained into the dialysate.
 In a special bag linked to the other end, this is then collected and disposed of.

 In some special cases, a central venous catheter is placed into the major vein in the pelvis region or neck area in the event of an emergency dialysis procedure.
-After the dialysis procedure, the catheter (a small, flexible tubular structure) is removed carefully.
+After the procedure, the catheter (a small, flexible tubular structure) is removed carefully.

+Nutrition During Dialysis